camaialex/brain/content/ref/paraxial mesoderm.md

 # Paraxial Mesoderm

 - Most medial mesoderm
+## Development
 - Gives rise to:
 	- [[axial skeleton]]
 	- Majority of [[skeletal muscle]]
+## Somites
+- After neurulation, the PM bunches into balls of tissue called [[somite]]s
+- Somites develop into the spinal cord and skeletal muscle

 ---